-There are many things you can do to support your child during COVID-19 and as public health guidelines evolve.
-Below are some general tips on supporting your child as you and your family try to move forward with new norms in school, work and daily life.
-You will also find strategies on managing challenging behaviour that may arise during this time, as well as supporting children and youth with specific mental health challenges including anxiety and ADHD.
+There are many things you can do to support your child while COVID-19 continues to be apart of our lives.
+Below find some general tips for supporting your child, as well as strategies for supporting children and youth with specific mental health challenges including anxiety, ADHD, and eating disorders.

 Tips for supporting your child:

 - One of the most important things you can do is stay calm and confident.
 Children and youth react, in part, to what they see from their parents and other adults around them.
-Learn more about taking care of yourself during COVID-19 here.
+Learn more about taking care of yourself during COVID-19.

-- Continue to make time for some fun together (e.g. board games, cooking and eating meals together, arts and crafts) even if you notice your schedules gradually becoming more full with pre-pandemic activities.
+- Continue to make time for some fun together (e.g. board games, cooking and eating meals together, arts and crafts) even if your schedules are full with pre-pandemic activities.

-- Give your children some extra time and attention.
+- Give them some extra time and attention.
 This could include some special one-on-one time during the day, or extra cuddles at the end of the day.

 - Share with them your own strategies for dealing with stress so that your children can learn from you.

 - Monitor and restrict your child’s access to media about COVID-19 – just like for adults, constant information can feel overwhelming and add to stress.
-If you are worried about your child’s use of technology during COVID-19 and would like to develop healthy tech habits at home, check out our podcast on Keeping Tech in Check.
+If you are worried about your child’s use of technology and would like to develop healthy tech habits, check out our podcast on Keeping Tech in Check.

 Supporting children and youth with anxiety during COVID-19:

 Throughout the COVID-19 pandemic, children and youth continue to cope with change.
-Routines like school, extracurricular activities, and socializing with friends are frequently being impacted, and child and youth with anxiety disorders may find it especially challenging to adjust.
+Child and youth with anxiety disorders may find it especially challenging to adjust.

-For more information on supporting children and youth with anxiety disorders during the COVID-19 pandemic, check out our blog post here.
+For more information on supporting children and youth with anxiety disorders during the COVID-19 pandemic, check out our blog post.

-If your child is having anxiety-related challenges attending or staying in school, check out this webinar for parents and caregivers here.
+If your child is having anxiety-related challenges attending or staying in school, check out this webinar for parents and caregivers.

 Supporting children and youth with ADHD during COVID-19:

 Raising a child with ADHD is challenging.
-With the disrupted routines and uncertainty of COVID-19, these challenges may be intensified for some families.
-Children and youth with ADHD are being asked to remember more rules, to move less, to engage in virtual learning and to spend less time with their peers.
+With the disrupted routines and uncertainty of COVID-19, these challenges may be intensified for some families..

-For more information and tips on supporting children and youth with ADHD during COVID-19, check out our webinar here.
+For more information and tips on supporting children and youth with ADHD during COVID-19, check out our webinar.